‘The Walking Dead’ Plot Hole Filled, Deleted Scenes Revealed

 Unfortunately, in the deleted scenes from Season 2 of The Walking Dead, you can see that the courtyard of the nursing home is overrun with walkers.
 After they finally fight them off, they go inside and find that everyone is dead.
 The Vatos gang and all the seniors of the nursing home are all dead.
 Not only are they all dead, but they weren’t killed by walkers.
 They were shot in the head execution style (thus, why they did not turn into walkers).

 These deleted scenes from The Walking Dead are a real treat to anyone that is a fan of the show.
-Beside answering the question of what happened to the Vatos gang and the seniors that they cared for, you get to see some characters of The Walking Dead that are long gone.
+Besides answering the question of what happened to the Vatos gang and the seniors that they cared for, you get to see some characters from The Walking Dead that are long gone.
 Firstly, Sophia is still alive and she is Carl’s friend.
 It is refreshing to see a young Carl still so innocent but brave, caring for his friend.
 Others that you get to see include Andrea (who is still upset about being “rescued” from the CDC), T-Dog, Lori, Shane, and Dale.
 And Glen.
 Everyone misses him.

-The group rests in the nursing home on a cleared floor at the top of the building before they go on their way to Fort Benning.
+The group rests at the nursing home on a cleared floor at the top of the building before they go on their way to Fort Benning.
 There are even some deleted scenes from the first episode of Season 2 of The Walking Dead that did air.

 Why didn’t this episode of The Walking Dead air, as was originally intended?
-Digital Spy revealed that, “Robert Kirkman and Glen Mazzara said at the time that there was interest in driving the story at a quicker pace.”
+Digital Spy revealed that “Robert Kirkman and Glen Mazzara said at the time that there was interest in driving the story at a quicker pace.”

 There is one question that surely must leave fans of The Walking Dead scratching their heads though.
 Who killed the Vatos gang and the members of the nursing home on The Walking Dead deleted scenes?
 Unfortunately, it will never likely be revealed.
 Could this have been intended to be the first hint of the Governor though?
 Or was it the beginning of another group that never came to fruition?